ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;To one gallon of water, take one
+To one gallon of water, take one
 and a half pounds of salt, one-half
 pound of sugar, one-half ounce of salt­
 petre, one-half ounce of potash.
 In